-Newcastle College University Centre has been awarded £2m by the Office for Students (OfS) to invest in our STEM facilities including our Energy Academy.
+Newcastle College University Centre has been awarded over £2million by the Office for Students (OfS) to pend on bringing our students the latest equipment, to support them in their learning and prepare them for entering the workplace.
 Energy students will benefit from leading-edge teaching facilities such as an electric vehicle, new EV charge points, Solar Photovoltaic Systems and even a brand new wind turbine training nacelle!

 There's never been a better time to study Energy at Newcastle College University Centre.Read more about our investment

 Study in our purpose-built Energy Academy and develop a deeper understanding engineering theories and practices within the Renewables and Subsea sector.

 Start date: 11th September 2023

 Get In Touch

 What can I do with a qualification in Energy?